marcomole00/sweng2-rp-mole/report.md

 Overall, Kubernetes represents a significant advancement in the field of container orchestration, providing developers and operations teams with a powerful tool for managing containerized applications at scale.
 As such, it has become an essential technology for organizations looking to leverage the benefits of containerization and cloud computing to build more agile, scalable, and resilient applications.

 The Kubernetes configuration language is expressed in YAML or JSON format, and it consists of a set of declarative statements that describe the desired state of the Kubernetes resources.
 These statements include specifications for the containers that run within the resources, as well as other settings such as environment variables, ports, and volumes.
+Being declarative, the configuration language does not specify how the desired state should be achieved, but rather what the desired state is.
+This allows Kubernetes to automatically manage the resources and ensure that the desired state is achieved and maintained.
+For example, if a container crashes or becomes unresponsive, Kubernetes will automatically restart it to ensure that the desired state is maintained.
+Similarly, if a node fails, Kubernetes will automatically reschedule the pods that were running on that node to ensure that the desired state is maintained.

 In this report I'll explore how the declarative language is used to define the main kubernetes objects.
 Then I'll propose a mechanism for simplifying the process of writing correct configurations of Pods.

 ## How kubernetes works